 - Staff told us the practice had a system for completing clinical audits.
-For example, an audit of the management of chronic kidney disease in diabetic patients.
+For example, a medicine audit.
 The practice had analysed the results and implemented an action plan to address its findings.
 Records showed this audit had been repeated to complete the cycle of clinical audit. - Other clinical audits had been carried out.
-For example, an audit of patients referred on a two week rapid access.
+For example, an audit to investigate fragility fracture risk in patients on oral steroids.
 The practice had analysed the results and produced an action plan to address the findings.
-Records showed this audit was due to be repeated to complete the cycle of clinical audit.
+Records showed this audit had been repeated to complete the cycle of clinical audit.